 The Greek Passion in the upcoming season of the National Theatre Brno

-On 6 March, the National Theatre Brno presented a program for the upcoming 2019/2020 season at the press conference.
-This season, the National Theatre offers three Martinů’s works: The Epic of Gilgamesh, The Plays of Mary and Three fragments from the opera Juliette.
+On 6 March, the National Theatre Brno presented a program for the upcoming 2019/2020 season at its press conference.
+Included in the program are three of Martinů’s works: The Epic of Gilgamesh, The Plays of Mary and Three Fragments from Juliette.
 In the next season, fans of Martinů's music can look forward to hearing another production – his opera The Greek Passion.
-Tickets will be from March 11, 2019.
+Tickets will be on sale March 11, 2019.

-The Greek Passion, which will be premiered in Brno on April 9, 2020, will be heard in its second version.
-The production will be prepared by conductor Tomáš Netopil and artistic director of the National Theatre Opera Jiří Heřman.
+The Greek Passion will be heard in its second version and premiere in Brno on April 9, 2020.
+The production will be prepared by conductor Tomáš Netopil and artistic director of the National Theatre Opera, Jiří Heřman.
 "The music of Bohuslav Martinů is at home in Brno.
-Here, there were many world premieres of his ballets and operas and currently our ensemble is the only one in the Czech Republic that has three Martinů stage pieces on the repertoire," said Jiří Heřman during the press conference.
-"In the 2019/2020 season, when we celebrate the 60th anniversary of his death and 130 years from his birth, another opera will join them - The Greek Passion, the deep humanistic message of the composer, which had its Czechoslovak premiere here in Brno."
+Here, there were many world premieres of his ballets and operas and currently our ensemble is the only one in the Czech Republic that has three Martinů stage pieces on the repertoire," said Jiří Heřman during the press conference, "In the 2019/2020 season, when we celebrate the 60th anniversary of his death and 130 years from his birth, another opera will join them - The Greek Passion, the deep humanistic message of the composer, which had its Czechoslovak premiere here in Brno."

-Under the direction of Jiří Heřman, the National Theatre Brno already prepared the Epic of Gilgamesh / Dido and Aeneas and the Plays of Mary.
-This year on June 14 will be premiered another Martinů’s work, Three Fragments from Juliette, which will be directed by David Radok and conducted by Marko Ivanović.
+The National Theatre Brno has already prepared the Epic of Gilgamesh / Dido and Aeneas and the Plays of Mary under Heřman’s direction.
+This year the theatre will premiere another Martinů work on June 14, Three Fragments from Juliette, which will be directed by David Radok and conducted by Marko Ivanović.

 9 April 2020, 7.00 pm | Premiere